 Q: Can I turn my packet into the Dale Mabry, Brandon or Plant City campuses?

 A: Please do not!
 Historically packets have gotten lost when turned into the other campuses.
-All things to do with the Fire Academy must go through the Ybor City campus only.
-The Fire Academy is a limited access program and the other campuses may not be familiar with the rules and regulations governing it.
+All materials for the Fire Academy must go through the Ybor City campus only.
+The Fire Academy is a limited-access program and the other campuses may not be familiar with the rules and regulations governing it.

 Q: What is the cost of the class?